YemiReble/alx-low_level_programming/0x10-variadic_functions/README.md

-# 0x0F.
-C - Function pointers
+# 0x10.
+C - Variadic functions

-* Function Pointer in C
-* Pointers to functions
+* stdarg.h
-* Function Pointers in C / C++
-* why pointers to functions?
-* Everything you need to know about pointers in C
+* Variadic Functions
+* Const Keyword

 ## Learning Objectives

+1. What are variadic functions
+1. How to use va_start, va_arg and va_end macros
-1. What are function pointers and how to use them
+1. Why and how to use the const type qualifier
-1. What does a function pointer exactly hold
-1. Where does a function pointer point to in the virtual memory